JanethL/TaskManagerBot/README.md

 # getmembers command

-When a user type's \cmd getmembers a webhook on Standard Library is triggered.
+When a user type's /cmd getmembers a webhook on Standard Library is triggered.
 To open up the file for the command navigate through the `/functions/slack/command` folders and select `/getmembers.js` file:

 ``` Javascript
 const lib = require('lib')({